imagej/imagej.github.io/_pages/develop/git/index.md

 -   [Learn Git Branching interactive tutorial](http://pcottle.github.io/learnGitBranching/)
 -   "Git for dummies" tutorial below

-If you are passingly familiar with Git, but wish it wasn't so arcane, check out:
+If you are passingly familiar with Git, but wish it was less arcane, check out:

 -   [Think Like (a) Git - A Guide for the Perplexed](http://think-like-a-git.net/)' %}